In swing states, Harris touts Republican endorsements while Trump leans into incendiary rhetoric

 Trump, meanwhile, appears to bet that his path back to the White House depends mostly on his core supporters, plus enough new support from working- and middle-class voters drawn to his promises of tax breaks.

-A raucous crowd cheered his new pitch to end taxes on overtime wages.
-In a state where rising housing prices has been an acute issue since the COVID-19 pandemic, Trump's audience exulted in his pledge to reduce housing construction costs by “30 to 50 percent” — a staggering drop that he did not detail beyond pledging to cut regulations and ban mortgages “for illegal aliens."
+A raucous crowd cheered his new promise to end taxes on overtime wages.
+The Harris campaign quickly labeled the proposal a "snake oil sales pitch," noting the Trump administration abandoned Obama administration plans to vastly expand the number of workers eligible for overtime pay in favor of a less generous expansion.
+In a state where rising housing prices has been an acute issue since the COVID-19 pandemic, Trump also pledged to reduce housing construction costs by "30 to 50 percent" — a staggering drop that he did not detail beyond pledging to cut regulations and ban mortgages "for illegal aliens."

 “We are going to bring back the American dream bigger, better and stronger than ever before,” Trump said, beaming.

-And the former president repeatedly mispronounced Harris’ first name, while insisting she is both a Marxist and a fascist — political ideologies that rest on opposite ends of the left-right political spectrum.
+Throughout his remarks, the former president mispronounced Harris’ first name, and he insisted she is both a Marxist and a fascist — political ideologies that rest on opposite ends of the left-right political spectrum.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.